RenCloud/InformatiCup2017/source/results.rst

 In `this tutorial <http://r2rt.com/implementing-batch-normalization-in-tensorflow.html>`_ they used this normalization technique to normalize the output of every layer in the neural network.
 We tried to use it as a way to normalize our input data into the first layer.
 In this testcase with the same pretraining as done before only with differently normalized data.
-This strategy doesn't worked out.
+This strategy doesn't worked better then the previous ones.